chrisalley/markdown-garden/source/guides/images/inline-images.md

 # Inline Images

-Inline images are defined in Markdown using similar syntax to [links](../links) but by preceding the markup with an exclamation mark.
-Following the exclamation mark, the image's alternative text is placed in square brackets followed by the URL of the image in regular brackets.
+Inline images are defined in Markdown by preceding the markup with an exclamation mark followed by the image's alternative text in square brackets followed by the URL of the image in regular brackets.
 For example:

 ```markdown
 ![CommonMark logo](http://www.commonmark.org/logo.png)